Meyer Lemon Tree Diseases

 Anthracnose

-Anthracnose is a lemon disease that may affect your citrus tree.
-This disease causes the leaves to shrivel up and turn dark in color.
-In just a matter of days after a tree becomes infected, the disease can turn a beautiful tree into a mess.
+Anthracnose is a lemon disease that may affect your Meyer Lemon Tree.
+This disease causes the leaves to shrivel and turn dark in color.
+In just a few days after infection, anthracnose can turn a healthy, beautiful tree into a mess.

-You will want to destroy any infected leaves and prune away any dead limbs.
+To control the spread, destroy any infected leaves and prune away any dead or damaged limbs.

 Armillaria Root Rot

-A common Meyer lemon disease is Armillaria root rot.
-Symptoms of this disease include yellowing leaves, a decline in foliage, and white growths under the bark that smell.
+A common Meyer Lemon Tree disease is Armillaria root rot.
+Symptoms of this disease include yellowing leaves, a gradual decline in foliage, and white fungal growths under the bark that may produce an unpleasant odor.

-Depending upon when the tree is diagnosed with Armillaria root rot, you may not be able to save the tree.
-Once honey-colored mushrooms appear on the bark, it's too late to treat the disease.
+Depending on how early the Meyer Lemon Tree is diagnosed with Armillaria root rot, it may not be possible to save the tree.
+Once honey-colored mushrooms appear on the bark, the disease is usually too advanced to treat.

 Botrytis fungus

-After lemon trees are exposed to long periods of rain, it can become susceptible to a disease called botrytis fungus.
-This disease is presented with gray mold and can spread very quickly.
+After Meyer Lemon Trees are exposed to long periods of rain, they can become susceptible to a disease called botrytis fungus.
+This disease appears as gray mold and can spread very quickly if not treated in time.

-Wounded plants are more likely to be affected so be sure you're taking great care of your lemon trees.
-You will need to remove any affected plants and thoroughly clean between trees to prevent the infection from getting to other plants and trees.
+Wounded Meyer Lemon Trees are more likely to be affected, so be sure you’re taking proper care when pruning or handling the plant.
+Remove any infected areas immediately and thoroughly clean tools and surrounding surfaces between trees to prevent the infection from spreading to other plants.

 Phytophthora Fungus